nextgenthemes/advanced-responsive-video-embedder/readme.txt

 License: GPL-3.0
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Easy responsive video embeds via URLs or shortcodes.
-Perfect drop-in replacement for WordPress' default embeds.
-Best plugin for videos?
+The only video plugin you'll ever need.

 ## Description ##

-The best WordPress plugin for videos?
-Supports close to everything you can imagine, still keeping it easy & simple.
+Why can’t your video plug-in do everything?
+I couldn’t find one, so that’s I built ARVE, the one and only plugin you will ever need.
+Supports everything you can imagine, while keeping it easy & simple.

-It is very likely the one and only plugin you will ever need to handle video embeds on your WordPress site(s).
 It goes far beyond just making your videos responsive!

 [youtube https://www.youtube.com/watch?v=m6mkA6Zr1vY ]